libclang-vim/vim-textobj-clang/README.md

 ```

 When the cursor is placed at `return`, `i;` selects `return 0;` and `a;` selects whole `main()` function.
 This is very simple example.
-Clang can parse more complecated source files like Boost libraries.
+Clang can parse more complicated source files like Boost libraries.

 Screenshot: